-Don’t be fooled by the cool weekend rain: Sun returns this week, setting up for a warm fall
+Seattle, don’t be fooled by that cool weekend rain: Sun returns, setting up for a warm fall

 - King County sheriff's officials defend arrest in a light-rail train that was captured on video WATCH

-- Democratic congressional candidate Kim Schrier's campaign skittish about Nancy Pelosi connections
+- ‘The Property’: A family's getaway cabin defined its dreams, until a tragic Sunday morning VIEW

-While the National Weather Service in Seattle can’t forecast farther than two weeks ahead, a meteorologist did say this October will see high higher-than-average temperatures and lower-than-average precipitation starting this week.
-The average high temperature for the month of October is 60 degrees, average low is 46 degrees , and average rainfall is 3.5 inches.
+While the weather service in Seattle can’t forecast farther than two weeks ahead, a meteorologist did say this October will see higher-than-average temperatures and lower-than-average precipitation, and we’ll have a preview this week.
+The average high temperature for October is 60 degrees, average low is 46 degrees, and average rainfall is 3.5 inches.

-This week’s high temperatures could reach the upper 60s and low 70s, but it won’t last through the weekend.
+This week’s high temperatures could reach the upper 60s and low 70s, but that won’t last through the weekend.

 “As we get into the weekend it should start cooling off a little bit and we could see more clouds as we head into Saturday and Sunday,” he said.

-In addition to the sun, clearing skies are giving locals another treat: a full view of the Harvest Moon, or the full moon closest to the autumnal equinox.
+Clearing skies are giving locals another treat: a full view of the harvest moon, or the full moon closest to the autumnal equinox.
 It usually occurs at the end of September but can also fall in October.
 This year, it just happens to fall on Sept.
 24.

-During the Harvest Moon, the earth’s satellite often appears particularly large and may have an orange cast.
+During the harvest moon, the Earth’s satellite often appears particularly large and may have an orange cast.
 It also appears shortly after sunset, which results in bright moonlit evenings that, according to The Farmer’s Almanac, used to help farmers harvest their crops.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.